 Herb Gardening – Harvest, Design, Storing Herbs

-The form and size of a herb garden is determined by the interest these plants hold for the individual.
-It can be a tiny border of commonly used culinary herbs such as mint, parsley, sage and thyme or an elaborate garden designed to house a wide collection of herbs.
-Many plants could legitimately be included in one of these large […]
+The form and size of interest determine the herb garden these plants hold for the individual.
+It can be a tiny border of commonly used culinary herbs such as mint, parsley, sage, and thyme or an elaborate garden designed to house a wide collection of herbs.
+Many plants could legitimately be included in one of these large gardens so that […]

 Common Problems with Vegetables